JeffreyJackovich/twitter-sentiment-and-stock-volatility/README.md

-SENTIMENT ANALYSIS OF "$TWTR" and Technical Indicator Correlation
+Sentiment Analysis of "$TWTR" and Technical Indicator Correlation
 =================================================================

 ### Jeffrey Jackovich